No script

 Contrary to popular belief, Transylvania is not just the home of Count Dracula.
 It is, in fact, a very important and culturally diverse region located in the heart of Romania.

-A trip to Transylvania is one that requires a bit of forethought and planning.
-To fully appreciate the region it is important to have an understanding of the history and culture of Romania.
-On arrival, the best thing you can to do is to take it slow, meet the locals and their eat incredible food.
-There are plenty of guided tours run by locals in the area who are thrilled to introduce visitors to their beloved Transylvania.
+On arrival, the best thing you can do is to take it slow, meet the locals and eat their incredible food.
+There are plenty of guided Transylvania tours run by locals in the area who are thrilled to introduce visitors to their beloved region.

 Top Things to do in Transylvania